Sayanhalder28/Sayanhalder28/README.md

 - 👀 I’m interested in new Technologies
 - 🌱 I’m currently learning web devolopment
 - 💞️ I’m looking to collaborate on github
+- 📞 You can reach me there https://sayanhalder28.github.io/cv/

 <!---
 Sayanhalder28/Sayanhalder28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.